aellas/Runescape-Name-Checker/README.md

 + Run code `python3 main.py`

 # Known Problems
-+ Got any problems? raise an issue here [Issues](https://github.com/Arrayem/Runescape-Name-Checker/issues)
++ Got any problems? raise an issue :)

 # Future Updates
 + Add the option to search for every possible 2 or 3 letter usernames that may be available